The chess tactics quiz on this page is intended as a fun exercise that will estimate your chess tactics rating.

-- Write down your answers on a piece of paper (or memorize your answers)
+- Study the diagram then write down your answers on a piece of paper (or memorize your answers).

-Once you have completed the quiz, compare your answers to the solutions given below.
+- Once you’ve complete all the puzzles, compare your answers to the solutions given lower down on the page.

 Chess Tactics Quiz – Solutions

 Now compare your answers to the solutions below and give yourself a score.

 - Wrong answer: 0 points

 Diagram above: 1… Qc7+, followed by 2… Qxa5, forks the white king and rook.

 Diagram above: 1.Rxf8+ Rxf8 2.Qxe6 get the black queen.
 White used the “ladder trick” to remove all the defenders of black’s queen.
 (1.Rxf8+ Qg8 2.Qxg8#).

 Puzzle #3 Solution